 Whiz Comics #7 was published by Fawcett on August 1940.
 There is a nice little history of Fawcett Publishing (which started as Captain Billy’s Whiz Bang) at this Wow Comics post.

-Captain Marvel (later to be known as Shazam) was created by artist C. C. Beck and writer Bill Parker in 1939 in Whiz Comics #2 (Feb.
+Captain Marvel (later to be known as Shazam) was created by artist C. C. Beck and writer Bill Parker in Whiz Comics #2 (Feb.
 1940).
 That makes issue #7 Captain Marvel’s 6th appearance ever.

 Fawcett’s entry into comics was immediately boosted by what quickly became its most popular character, Captain Marvel.
 He was the alter ego of Billy Batson, a young man who worked at WHIZ Radio in Fawcett City.
 Granted access to incredible powers by the wizard Shazam, Billy could speak the wizard’s name and be struck by lightning.
 This transformed him into a full grown adult with powers of Solomon (wisdom), Hercules (strength), Atlas (stamina), Zeus (power), Achilles (courage), and Mercury (speed).